n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.youtube.md

+---
+title: YouTube node - n8n Documentation
+description: Documentation for the YouTube node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # YouTube

 The YouTube node allows you to automate work in YouTube, and integrate YouTube with other applications. n8n has built-in support for a wide range of YouTube features, including retrieving and updating channels, as well as creating and deleting playlists.